zeus-health/ctw-component-library/.changeset/perfect-countries-hear.md

 "@zus-health/ctw-component-library": minor
 ---

-Added an optional readyOnly functionality to provide a read only view for the conditions table.
-If this readOnly functionality is on, the meatball menu will be hidden.
+Add optional readOnly property to conditions.
+This will hide the “…” menu and the “add conditions” link.